HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </iterate>
 ```

-#### 2.5.4) `clear` tag
+#### 2.5.4) `clear` Tag

-The `clear` tag defines an element that performs a clear operation, which clears an array, object, collection of elements, or a native entity object that supports clear operations.
-This element only supports the `on` preposition attribute, which is used to specify the target data and produce `true` or `false` two result data, indicating success or failure respectively.
+`clear` tag defines an element that performs a clear operation, which clears an array, object, collection of elements, or a native entity object that supports clear operations.
+This element only supports `on` preposition attribute, which is used to specify the target data and produce `true` or `false` two result data, indicating success or failure respectively.

 For example, for the following HTML code snippet: